jncraton/languagemodels/paper.md

 # Example Usage

-This package use basic types and simple functions while removing the need for opaque boilerplate and configuration options that are not meaningful to new learners.
+This package uses basic types and simple functions while removing the need for opaque boilerplate and configuration options that are not meaningful to new learners.
 Here's an example using the transformers package to produce a single prompt completion:

 ```python
 from transformers import pipeline